 Well, if the tree is on private property, it is the owner’s responsibility without question.
 However, with the City or one of its departments, one has to prove that the City failed to exercise reasonable care to maintain these trees.
 Put another way, one must prove that the City knew about the dangerous condition of the tree, or should have known by doing a timely inspection, and failed to take reasonable steps to make the dangerous condition safe.

-Tree roots creating tripping hazards
+Tree roots create tripping hazards

-A different issue is liability caused by a tree roots lifting up or destroying portions of the sidewalks or streets, and leaving them cracked, uneven and unsafe.
-In general, the duty to maintain public sidewalks in the five boroughs, lies with the City of New York.
+A different issue is a liability caused by tree roots lifting up or destroying portions of the sidewalks or streets, and leaving them cracked, uneven, and unsafe.
+In general, the duty to maintain public sidewalks in the five boroughs lies with the City of New York.
 However, beginning in 2003, the City Council enacted Section 7-210 of the Administrative Code, which transferred liability from the City to adjoining property owners, making the private owner responsible for their sidewalks and items contained on these sidewalks.

-The law exempted from liability one, two and three-family residential properties that are in whole or in part owner-occupied and used exclusively for residential purposes.
+The law exempted from liability one, two, and three-family residential properties that are in whole or in part owner-occupied and used exclusively for residential purposes.
 In those situations, the City remains liable for injuries caused by defective sidewalks.

 Still another exception to Section 7-210 of the Administrative Code, was that it did not include liability for defects inside tree wells.